manshanko/bar-widgets/README.md

 Keybinds:
 * `reclaim_selected` - orders to reclaim targets one at a time (mostly)
 * `reclaim_selected_shuffle` -- shuffles orders to avoid retarget delay

+### Holo Place

+Adds builder toggle button.

+When enabled builders will skip current build command if another builder is helping.

+If a nearby nano turret is available (on guard/auto assist) then a single nano turret will help build.

+With holo place a builder can lay down a grid of holos in a single action (assuming enough nano turrets to assist).

+Keybinds:
+* `holo_place` - toggles holo place on selected units